t3-nramirez/AzureLabs/Lab1-MigrateYourData/README.md

 ### Setup 2 - Verify Azure Database Migration Service

 1. From the Azure Portal, select `Resource Groups` from the left-pane menu then select the resource group named 'Lab-1-xxxxx'
-2. Verify the presence of the Azure Database Migration Service
+2. Verify the presence of the Azure Database Migration Service (likely named "dms")
 3. Ensure the Migration Service is started by checking its status and starting the service from the top menu as needed
 3. This migration service instance will be used when we migrate the on-premises SQL database to Azure